 Php 5,000 (boat good for 60 persons)

 Additional Php 1000 for dolphin and whale watching tour.

 For Manjuyod Sandbar overnight rates, contact the Manjuyod Tourism Office.

 >About the Blogger : Gael Hilotin is a travel blogger and freelance travel writer who has been to all 81 provinces in the Philippines.
-Her work has appeared in local and international publications.
-She was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
-And was the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
+Her work has appeared in local and international publications and she was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
+She is the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
 Follow her on Facebook , Twitter and Instagram.
 For advertisements, sponsorship and partnerships, you may reach her at gaelhilotinblog (at) gmail (dot) com. ***********************************************************